FAQ

 Will I have to consult an attorney every time I buy new assets?

-Can any attorney create a Loving Trust?
+Can any attorney create a Living Trust?

 Naming your primary Trustees

 While you are living, you will probably want to name yourself as your primary trustee.
-That means that all your Loving Trust property will be under your direct control.
+That means that all your Living Trust property will be under your direct control.
 There will be absolutely no constraints on your management of your financial affairs.
 You will continue – just as you always have – paying your bills, collecting your income, buying and selling things, filing your tax returns, and performing all of the innumerable functions that are part of living in our society.

 Naming your Successor Trustees